Laundry detergent is necessary to clean your clothes, bedding and other washable fabrics that you come into contact with everyday.

 Ultimately, what one person is allergic to is not necessarily exactly the same as what someone else is allergic to.
 When treating your laundry detergent allergy you will most likely need to do some experimentation, trying a couple of different detergents until you find the best laundry detergent for you, that does not cause an allergic reaction.

-You can share your laundry detergent reviews here, telling which ones caused an allergic reaction, and which did not to help others fix their own laundry detergent allergy issues.
+You can share your detergent reviews here, telling which ones caused an allergic reaction, and which did not, to help others fix their own laundry detergent allergy issues.

-In addition, check out this hypoallergenic laundry detergent list, which also includes links to reviews from readers where available, showing what brands have a free and clear versions of their detergent, and how it worked.
+In addition, check out this hypoallergenic laundry detergent list, which also includes links to reviews from readers where available, showing what brands have a free and clear versions, and how it worked.

-Finally, based on popular demand, I've also created a hypoallergenic fabric softener and dryer sheets list, sharing what products are available and review of them, when available.
+Finally, based on popular demand, I've also created a hypoallergenic laundry supplies list, sharing what products, such as fabric softeners, dryer sheets, stain removers and bleaches are available in scent and dye free versions, and providing reviews of them, when available.

-If one person in the household has an allergic reaction to laundry detergent then to stop the reaction it is really not enough to use a special detergent only on that person's clothing.
+If one person in the household has an allergic reaction to laundry detergent then to stop the reaction it is really not enough to use a special soap only on that person's clothing.

 They will still come into contact with everyone else's clothing, bedding, etc. on a frequent basis and can still suffer from the laundry detergent allergy.
 To avoid this everyone in the whole house must switch.